lucamotion/kaltsit/README.md

-# texas
+# kaltsit

-An opinionated Discord bot framework where _everything is a command_.
+An opinionated Discord bot framework where _everything_ is a command.
+Pronounced "cal-sit."

 ## Philosophy

 TODO

-Texas works diligently behind the scenes to allow you to focus on your bot's _features_, not its _boilerplate_.
+Kaltsit works diligently behind the scenes to allow you to focus on your bot's _features_, not its _boilerplate_.

 ## Documentation